Nur-Hossen/email-buzz-system/README.md

 # email-buzz-system
-This email buzz system is made with codeigniter 2.
-Feature of this repositary is : <br>
+This email buzz system is made with codeigniter 2.0 Feature of this repositary is : <br>
-  1.Sent single email
+ &nbsp 1.Sent single email.<br>
-  2.Create group with email address
+  &nbsp2.Create group with email address.<br>
-  3.Send group email.
+ &nbsp 3.Send group email.<br>
-  4.group member also sent group message.
+ &nbsp 4.group member also sent group message.<br>